kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

    echo json_encode(array('success' => true));

-This service doesn’t do anything.
-Supposing you want to use a class that can trigger the required actions when passed an ServiceRequest object.
-The trigger API could then look something like this:
+This service is empty and will not be able to do anything just yet.
+Suppose you want to use a class that can trigger the required actions when passed an ServiceRequest object, the trigger API would then look something like this:

 .. code-block:: php